FrostyX/infra-docs/docs/sysadmin-guide/sops/koschei.rst

 Backend (koschei-backend) consists of multiple services:

-- koschei-watcher - listens to fedmsg events for complete builds and changes build states in the database.
-Additionally listens to repo-done events which are enqueued to be processed by koschei-resolver
+- koschei-watcher - listens to fedmsg events for complete builds and changes build states in the database

-- koschei-resolver - resolves package dependencies in given repo using hawkey and compares them with previous iteration to get a dependency diff.
-There are two types of resolutions:
+- koschei-repo-resolver - resolves package dependencies in given repo using hawkey and compares them with previous iteration to get a dependency diff.
+It resolves all packages in newest repo available in Koji.
+The output is a base for scheduling new builds

-  build resolution
-    resolves complete build in the repo in which it was done on Koji.
-Produces the dependency differences visible in the frontend. new repo resolution
+- koschei-build-resolver - resolves complete builds in the repo in which they were done in Koji.
+Produces the dependency differences visible in the frontend
-    resolves all packages in newest repo available in Koji.
-The output is a base for scheduling new builds.

 - koschei-scheduler - schedules new builds based on multiple criteria:

-  dependency priority
-    dependency changes since last build valued by their distance in the dependency graph. manual and static priorities
+  - dependency priority - dependency changes since last build valued by their distance in the dependency graph
-    set manually in the frontend.
-Manual
-    priority is reset after each build, static priority persists time priority
+  - manual and static priorities - set manually in the frontend.
+Manual priority is reset after each build, static priority persists
-    time since last build (logarithmical formula)
+  - time priority - time elapsed since the last build

-- koschei-polling - polls the same types of events as koschei-watcher without reliance on fedmsg
+- koschei-polling - polls the same types of events as koschei-watcher without reliance on fedmsg.
+Additionaly takes care of package list synchronization and other regularly executed tasks

 Configuration